 Where to Buy Brizo Faucets

 Brizo faucets are sold through decorative plumbing showrooms and authorized internet plumbing retailers.
-The Brizo website has a "Where to Buy" that list its authorized inline resellers.
+The Brizo website has a "Where to Buy" that lists its authorized online resellers.

 Faucet Street Price Comparison